ASimpleMeow/Simple-ASCII-Adventure/README.md

 ## Introduction
 ### Brief Description
 In this project I plan to make a Rogue/Dwarven Fortress style game using ASCII graphics and coded in C++ language.
+With some ASCII cutscenes sprinkled in.

+## Implemented Features
++ Player movement
++ Coloured tiles for GameObjects
++ Battle between Player and Enemies
++ Level up from battle -> improve stats
++ Cutscene feature

 ## Development Aims
 + Player moving around in the world of ASCII